ohir/uimodel/README.md

 ## FAQ

 - Q. How much ballast this adds to my App?
-- A. Both [uimodel] and [toggler](https://github.com/ohir/toggler) packages are lean, Toggler having some 160 loc and zero dependencies, and Uimodel around 130 loc, depending only on Toggler and flutter/widgets Element.
+- A. Both [uimodel] and [toggler](https://github.com/ohir/toggler) packages are lean, Toggler having zero dependencies, and Uimodel depending only on Toggler and flutter/widgets Element.
 Toggler instance adds 64 bytes to the [Object] (then to your Model via [UiModel] mixin).
-[UiNotifier] costs a single dart:core Map then adds a dart:core List<VoidCallback> per every mask watched.
-Ie. you may count less than 32 bytes per each on-screen Widget that watches Model.
+[UiModelLink] mixin adds not much more to the Widget.
+The per Model [UiNotifier] object costs a dart:core Map then adds a dart:core List<VoidCallback> per every mask watched.
+Both [toggler] and [uimodel] libraries together add less than 255 loc to your executable.

-- Q. It looks too good to be true.
+- Q. Looks too good to be true.
 Where is the trap?
 - A. You must understand you work with indice and bitmasks.
 These are named for reading humans but compiler sees only numbers.
 Analyzer will not tell you "hey, its a wrong type here".
 Please read about [caveats](https://github.com/ohir/toggler#the-price-tag) in [Toggler](https://github.com/ohir/toggler) documentation.
 Then adhere to proposed naming convention.